Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 13) Take a day trip to Coral Bay

 You can see most of Coral Bay on a day trip from Exmouth.
-This tiny place is at one hour and a half drive from the town centre, and it’s amazing for snorkelling.
+This tiny place is one hour and a half drive from the town centre, and it’s amazing for snorkelling.

 Apart from booking snorkelling, diving, and other tours, you can wander along the beach and visit the shark nursery.